top of page

 Our society strives to create a safe and welcoming space where all individuals, regardless of sexual orientation, gender identity, or expression, can express themselves authentically without fear of discrimination or prejudice.
 We aim to empower and uplift 2SLGBTQIA+ individuals, their families, and allies, providing them with resources, support networks, and opportunities for personal growth.

-Through collaborative partnerships with local organizations, businesses, and community leaders, we seek to raise awareness about 2SLGBTQIA+ issues and promote positive change within Penticton.
+Through collaborative partnerships with local organizations, businesses, and community leaders, we seek to raise awareness about 2SLGBTQIA+ issues and promote positive change within our region.
 We advocate for policies and legislation that protect the rights and well-being of 2SLGBTQIA+ individuals.

 By celebrating diversity and embracing the uniqueness of every individual, we envision a future where the South Okanagan and Similkameen communities are known for their inclusivity, acceptance, and celebration of 2SLGBTQIA+ identities.